n-at/releases-stream/README.md

 Configure
 =========

-Application configuration is stored in `application.properties` file.
-You can use `application.sample.properties` as an example.
+Application configuration is stored in `application.yml` file.
+You can use `application.sample.yml` as an example.

 You should provide configuration for: